dartlangfr/risk-codelab/docs/step-3.md

 &rarr; Implements those methods and run tests in `test/s3_game.dart` to check if your implementation is correct.

 Key information:
-* `@override` **TODO...**
+* `@override` is an annotation that marks an instance member as overriding a superclass member with the same name.
 * `allCountryIds` returns all existing countries.
 Use `COUNTRIES` or `COUNTRY_BY_ID` to get them.
 * `countryNeighbours` computes the number of reinforcement armies at the beginning of a player turn.
-Follow the Risk rules (TODO link).
+Follow the [Risk rules](rules.md).
 * `computeAttackerLoss` takes rolled dices in parameter in descending order.
-It returns the number of lost armies for the attacker according to the Risk rules (TODO link).
+It returns the number of lost armies for the attacker according to the [Risk rules](rules.md).
 * `computeReinforcement` computes the number of reinforcement armies at the beginning of a player turn.
-Follow the Risk rules (TODO link) and use the [collection API](https://api.dartlang.org/apidocs/channels/stable/dartdoc-viewer/dart-core.Iterable).
+Follow the [Risk rules](rules.md) and use the [collection API](https://api.dartlang.org/apidocs/channels/stable/dartdoc-viewer/dart-core.Iterable).
   Advise: create a method `playerCountries` that returns the country ids owned by the player.
 * `update` updates the game state in function of the incoming event.
-Follow the Events bible (TODO link) and run the tests.
+Follow the [Events bible](events.md) and run the tests.

 ### Learn more
  - [Dart Language - Libraries](https://www.dartlang.org/docs/dart-up-and-running/contents/ch02.html#libraries)